josejhkim/tp/docs/UserGuide.md

 * Items in square brackets are optional.<br>
   e.g. `deleteGuest [n/NAME] [p/PHONE_NUMBER]` can be used as `deleteGuest [n/NAME]` or `deleteGuest [p/PHONE_NUMBER]`

-* Extraneous parameters for commands that do not take in parameters (such as `help`, `weddingOverview`, `exit` and `seeRSVPList`) will be ignored.<br>
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 </box>